dair-ai/pe-for-llms/exercises/exercise-2.md

-## Session 2 Exercises (10-15 minutes)
+## Session 2 Exercises (DurationL 10-15 minutes)

 Try to complete as many of the exercises below.
-Use the OpenAI playground for this exercise or the `demo-1.1.ipynb` notebook.
+Use the notebooks covered during session 2 for guidance and hints.

 1) Modify the prompt below to include demonstrations.
-Include this as a `input_variable`.
+Include demonstrations as an `input_variable`.
 Make sure include some examples and test that it works.

 ```python
 multiple_template = """